casperiv0/discord-bot-template/README.md

 1. Install the dependencies: `npm install`
 2. Copy, paste and rename `.env.example` to `.env` (Linux: `cp .env.example .env`)
 3. [Get your bot token](https://discord.com/developers/applications) and place it in the `.env` file
-4. Start the bot using `npm run dev`
+4. Develop the bot using `npm run dev`
-5. Start developing!
+5. Start the bot in production `npm run build && npm run start`